 Encourage your team to follow a set schedule.
 Maintain regular work hours and don’t give in to the temptation to work overtime, as this will quickly lead to burnout.
 Take frequent breaks for lunch or coffee.
 And most importantly, encourage connection and collaboration with your staff.
 This can be a lonely time, but phone or video calls with other members of the team remind everyone that we’re in this together.

-Professional Travel is here for you and your travelers whenever you need us, 24/7/365.
-Our team of experienced professionals have assisted our customers in weathering many storms in the past, and we will continue to support you you in any way we can as we weather this storm as well.
+Direct Travel is here for you and your travelers whenever you need us, 24/7/365.
+Our team of experienced professionals have assisted our customers in weathering many storms in the past, and we will continue to support you in any way we can as we weather this storm as well.
 Please contact us for any travel needs, and we look forward to bluer skies in the future.